nbogie/demo-first-react-js/README.md

 Then open the browser on the mentioned url (e.g. [http://localhost:5173](http://localhost:5173/))

+Then make and save changes to (say) App.jsx and see the page update in the browser immediately on save.

+## what is this?

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-## what is this?

 This was created by neill by running